Terry Pratchett

 Conference Presentations

-“Polyamory and Consent in Boccaccio’s Decameron.
-International Congress on Medieval Studies (ICMS), May 11, 2024.
+“Polyamory and Consent in Boccaccio’s Decameron.”
+Paper presented at the International Congress on Medieval Studies (ICMS), May 11, 2024.

-“Ladies First: Re-telling Arthurian Myths for Female YA Readers,” Children/ YASB & Dimes VI: Contemporary YA Series–Manipulation, Mythology, Monarchy, and Mapping.
-Pop Culture Association (PCA), Virtual, June 8, 2021.
+“Ladies First: Retelling Arthurian Myths for Female YA Readers.”
+Paper presented in the panel “Children/YASB & Dimes VI: Contemporary YA Series—Manipulation, Mythology, Monarchy, and Mapping,” Popular Culture Association (PCA) Conference, Virtual, June 8, 2021.

-“’I Don’t Know, But I’ll Find Out’: Accepting Fallibility and Responsibility in Student Instruction.”
-Pacific Ancient and Modern Language Association Conference (PAMLA),” November 16, 2019.
+“‘I Don’t Know, But I’ll Find Out’: Accepting Fallibility and Responsibility in Student Instruction.”
+Paper presented at the Pacific Ancient and Modern Language Association Conference (PAMLA), November 16, 2019.

 “The Good Pagan in The Lord of the Rings.”
-Wayne State University Pop Culture Consortium Conference, March 3, 2019.
+Paper presented at the Wayne State University Pop Culture Consortium Conference, March 3, 2019.

 “Teaching Vocabulary in Context.”
-Eastern Illinois University English Studies Conference, April, 2008.
+Paper presented at the Eastern Illinois University English Studies Conference, April 2008.

 Roundtables

-“The AI-Generated Middle Ages: The Pitfalls and the Potentials (A Roundtable),” Internation Congress on Medieval Studies, (ICMS), May 9, 2024.
+“The AI-Generated Middle Ages: The Pitfalls and the Potentials” (roundtable).
+International Congress on Medieval Studies (ICMS), May 9, 2024.

-“Writing Center Panel,” Wayne State University Teaching of Writing Conference, February 2, 2019.
+“Writing Center Panel.”
+Paper/Panel presented at the Wayne State University Teaching of Writing Conference, February 2, 2019.

-“Wayne State Writing Center”, Michigan Writing Centers Association Conference (MiWCA), November 2, 2019.
+“Wayne State Writing Center.”
+Paper/Panel presented at the Michigan Writing Centers Association Conference (MiWCA), November 2, 2019.

 Professional Appointments